raxter/raxters-code-samples/README.md

   - Based off of To Be A Whale's whale controller, adapted for more fluid controls
   - 2 stage system of blended animations and an intermediate animation controller, that is then driven by a high level system.

-External libraries and assets used:
+External assets and plugins used:
  - [Triinspector](https://github.com/codewriter-packages/Tri-Inspector)
  - [Dotween](https://dotween.demigiant.com/)
  - Whale model and rig from Lohika Games (coming soon)